“A good digestion turneth all to health.” George Herbert

 It’s Increasingly Common to Have Digestion Problems

 The incidence of digestive disorders has risen dramatically in recent years.
 This increased frequency is likely because our fast-paced lifestyles contain many elements that contribute to problems.
-These factors include high stress levels, too much time sitting, and poor quality sleep.
-The good news is that it’s possible to get your digestion back on track.
+These factors include high-stress levels, too much time sitting, and poor quality sleep.
+The good news is that getting your digestion back on track is possible.

 10 Proven Ways to Improve Your Digestion